 –Carol Brooks and ROPP Mentors

-To empower and encourage morals and values that will last a lifetime, while building character that will enable young ladies to transition into successful women.
+To empower and encourage morals and values that will last a lifetime, while building the character that will enable young ladies to transition into successful women.

 Mentor and Volunteer Requirements